carsonbergen/3DLib/Characters/CharacterBody3D/FPS/readme.md

 - `walkSpeed`: how fast the player walks by default.
 - `sprintSpeed`: how fast the player sprints by default.
 - `adsWalkSpeed`: how fast the player moves when ADSed.
-- Crouch speed: how fast the player moves when crouched.
+- `crouchSpeed`: how fast the player moves when crouched.
 - Jump velocity: how high the player jumps.
 - Speed change factor: for fast the speed of the player updates.
 - In air movement factor: how fluidly the player can move while in the air.